 The other kind of compensation that you can likely recover are noneconomic damages.
 These are harder to calculate because they’re based on more abstract ideas rather than firm costs that you suffered.
 But you still suffered from these damages, so you deserve to receive financial recovery for them.
 Pain and suffering, loss of enjoyment of life, and loss of consortium are all examples of noneconomic damages that your attorney will investigate and fight to get for you.
 They’ll refer to experts and their experience to determine how much you’re owed for these damages.

 We Can Support You Through Your Claim

 When you’ve suffered injuries at the hand of someone else’s negligence in the form of a bus accident, you’ll want to hold the responsible party accountable for their actions.
-Our Columbia bus accident attorney can help you get the justice you deserve.
+Our Columbia, SC bus accident attorney can help you get the justice you deserve.
 The Solomon Law Group has experience in representing its clients and providing them with the legal support that they need.
 Whether your case settles out of court or goes to trial, we have the legal expertise to help you attain a successful outcome.